SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 <a name="non-persistent-topics">&nbsp;</a>
 ### Persistent and non-persistent subscriptions
-A subscription can be persistent or non-persistent, implying that the messaging service topic for it is either persistent or non-persistent, respectively.
+A subscription can be persistent or non-persistent, implying that the Messaging Service topic for it is either persistent or non-persistent, respectively.
 These have different qualities which can be useful to satisfy the varying needs of differing use-cases.